home-assistant/home-assistant.io/source/_lovelace/weather-forecast.markdown

 </div>

 ### YAML

-This is for if you use YAML mode or just prefer to use YAML in the Code Editor in the UI
+This is for if you use YAML mode or just prefer to use YAML in the Code Editor in the UI.

 {% configuration %}
 type:
   required: true
-  description: weather-forecast
+  description: "`weather-forecast`"
   type: string
 entity:
   required: true
-  description: "The `entity_id` of the `weather` platform to use."
+  description: "Entity ID from `weather` domian."
   type: string
 name:
   required: false